 - Stimulate new and innovative nutrition and obesity research by supporting collaborative research among investigators from different disciplines and in different Washington University schools, departments and divisions.
 To this end, the NORC will

 - Foster communication and interaction between basic and clinical investigators.

 - Provide state-of-the-art and cost-effective core laboratory services to support nutrition and obesity research.

 - Enhance the translation of discoveries from basic science to human clinical investigation to clinical practice/community health.

 - Attract new investigators to the field of nutrition and obesity, and enhance their development as independent and creative investigators through access to specialized hands-on training, core laboratory resources (including services and shared equipment), mentorship and educational programs.

 - Improve the training and education of students, house staff, postdoctoral research fellows, physician faculty, and allied health personnel in clinical nutrition, clinical bariatrics and nutrition/obesity research.

 - Improve nutritional aspects of patient care by enhancing clinical nutrition services and by improving physician and healthcare provider knowledge of nutrition.

-- Partner with the Institute of Clinical and Translational Science, the Brown School Program in Public Health, the Diabetes Research Center, and the Center for Diabetes Translation Research to coordinate and promote nutrition/obesity research and education at Washington University and the greater St. Louis metropolitan area.
+- Partner with the Institute of Clinical and Translational Sciences, the Brown School Program in Public Health, the Diabetes Research Center, and the Center for Diabetes Translation Research to coordinate and promote nutrition/obesity research and education at Washington University and the greater St. Louis metropolitan area.

 For more information on the Nutrition Obesity Research Center, please contact: